jdhao/blog_source/ffmpeg_notes_1.md

 # Install ffmpeg

 If we have root rights, we can install FFmpeg via package manager.
-On Centos 7, run the following command:
+On CentOS 7, run the following command:

 ```bash